Nina’s Top Picks For A Family Pet

 Another bred that is highly popular in the US amongst families is the Golden Retriever.

-These dogs are not only nonaggressive, but they are also extremely patient, which makes them great pets to have around kids.
+These dogs are not only non aggressive but they are also extremely patient, which makes them great pets to have around kids.
 Golden Retrievers are beautiful dogs that are very playful, confident and loyal.

 Their kindness and gentleness with children and their high intelligence levels make them wonderful family pets with hardworking attitudes.

-Golden Retrievers are well suited to life with active children as they need plenty of exercises to keep them healthy and happy.
+Golden Retrievers are well suited to a life with active children as they need plenty of exercise to keep them healthy and happy.
 They also excel when given daily jobs to do, such as being put in charge of retrieving the morning newspaper or staying involved in doggy sports, even making rounds every morning to wake up his family members.

 The Collie breed is comprised of two varieties: the Smooth Collie and the Rough Collie.
-Thanks to Lassie, the most commonly known of these two types is the rough collie with its harshly textured, long but well-fitted coat.
+Thanks to Lassie, the most commonly known of these two types is the rough collie with its harshly textured, long but well fitted coat.

 The Smooth Collie is a little bit less known and has a short coat that is dense and flat.
-The two varieties are interbred within the US, but in England, they were established as separate breeds and are not allowed to be interbred since 1994.
+The two varieties are interbred within the US but in England they were established as separate breeds and are not allowed to be interbred since 1994.

 Collies are gentle, predictable, rarely aggressive and easily trained.
-They are people lovers, and along with being clean dogs, they are considered to be amongst the easiest of the breeds to housebreak.
+They are people lovers, and along with being clean dogs they are considered to be amongst the easiest of the breeds to housebreak.

 They are good protectors and greatly love to please their owners.
-Unlike some breeds, Collies are not one person dogs but rather loved to be loved by their entire pack.
+Unlike some breeds, Collies are not generally one person dogs but rather loved to be loved by their entire pack.
 They require interaction and love to be involved in family activities.

-They do best if they are allowed to be indoors at least part of the time, and they do not cope well with being chained or tied up.
+They do best if they are allowed to be indoors at least part of the time and they do not cope well with being chained or tied up.
 If neglected outside for long periods of time, a Collie will quickly become unhappy and bored resulting in a loud and annoying pet.

-Collies have been the subject of many stories over the years of child guardians, and even Collies who are not raised and trained to be around children are usually found to be docile, kind and attentive to most well-behaved children.
+Collies have been the subject of many stories over the years of child guardians and even Collies who are not raised and trained to be around children are usually found to be docile, kind and attentive to most well behaved children.
 They love to romp and play and are willing to put up with much rough handling from children.

-A well-bred Collie can cost somewhere in the range of $500-$1000.
+A well bred Collie can cost somewhere in the range of $500-$1000.

-Given the sheer size of the breed and their long heavy coat of hair that attracts high amounts of dirt, mud, and burrs, the Newfoundland is not an ideal indoor pet, especially for neat freaks.
+Given the sheer size of the breed and their long heavy coat of hair that attracts high amounts of dirt, mud and burrs, the Newfoundland is not an ideal indoor pet, especially for neat freaks.
 However, they make a wonderfully lovable companion to children.

 They have, through their attentiveness and gentleness to kids, earned themselves the title of ‘nature’s babysitter’ by many.
 Like the Lab Retriever with whom they share a birthplace, Newfoundlands are also highly intelligent, friendly and versatile with a good work ethic.